ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-android-studio.md

 ## Other platforms

 On other platforms, you will need a different memory profiler.
-The objective of working out where the memory is being used is the same, and whether there are issues with leaks or just too much memory being used.
-There are often trade-offs between memory and speed, and they can be considered more sensibly if the numbers involved are known.
+The objective is the same; to investigate memory consumption in terms of identifying whether there are issues with leaks or if there is too much memory being used.

+There are often trade-offs between memory and speed, and investigating memory consumption provides data that can help inform assessments of this balance.